OscarWuu/College-life/README.md

 # College-
-Here I'll upload most of my project's works and/or final reports from my college life at UC San Diego as a electrical engineering Undergraduate.
+Here I'll upload most of my project's works and/or final reports from my college life at UC San Diego as an Electrical Engineering Undergraduate.